-Fixed-income securities are debt instruments issued by governments, corporations, or other entities with a promise to pay the investor (lender) a fixed interest amount on scheduled dates and to pay back the principal at maturity.
+Fixed-income securities are debt instruments issued by governments, companies, and other entities with a promise to pay the investor (lender) a fixed interest amount on scheduled dates and to pay back the principal at maturity.

-There are many kinds of fixed-income securities, the most popular being bonds.
+There are many kinds of fixed-income products, the most popular being bonds.

 Also, an investor in fixed income securities can expect to receive their original investment (principal) back on its maturity date.

 The term “bonds” encompasses investments in which an investor loans money to an entity (government, corporation, etc.) at a predetermined interest rate and length of time.
-Examples of bonds include:
+Examples of bonds are:

 Government bonds: These bonds are issued by a sovereign or federal government.